chriskalv/shazamPi_Zero/README.md

 shazamPi
 ========================

-A mobile device to record and analyze tracks with a Raspberry Pi Zero 2 and a microphone HAT (and a battery).
-Entirely python-based.
+A mobile device to record and analyze tracks with a Raspberry Pi Zero 2 and a microphone HAT, powered by a li-ion battery.
+Entirely python-based and fairly easy to build.

 [![](https://i.imgur.com/pyAoYx3.jpg?raw=true)](https://i.imgur.com/pyAoYx3.jpg)